glacasa/Mastonet/README.md

 If you prefer to browse code, you can go the the sample project : https://github.com/glacasa/Mastonet.SampleApp

+## Nuget

+A preview version is available on Nuget : https://www.nuget.org/packages/Mastonet

+Run the following command in the Package Manager Console  :

+    Install-Package Mastonet -Pre

 ## How to use

 ### App registration